 The goals of treatment for myositis are to eliminate or reduce inflammation, restore muscle performance, reduce morbidity, and improve a patient’s quality of life.

-Corticosteroids (Prednisone, Prednisolone, Solumedrol)
+Glucocorticoids (Prednisone, Prednisolone, Solumedrol)

-Corticosteroids often referred to as “steroids,” but should not be confused with anabolic steroids, are medications which work like the hormone cortisol which is produced by the adrenal gland.
+Glucocorticoids often referred to as “steroids,” but should not be confused with anabolic steroids, are medications which work like the hormone cortisol which is produced by the adrenal gland.
 Steroids are used with fairly fast results in Polymyositis, Dermatomyositis, Juvenile Myositis and other forms of Myositis to reduce inflammation by suppressing the immune system.
 This helps to stop the autoimmune process where the overactive immune system is attacking healthy tissues and cells, which has triggered inflammation.

 Steroids, especially in high doses and over prolonged periods, are known to have many adverse side effects and can cause other health-related issues.
 It is a powerful and effective drug, but its use needs to be monitored by a physician.
 Never discontinue or adjust your dose without consulting your physician first.